-Laban is a research scientist and head of the Invertebrate Zoology Department at the National Museums of Kenya.
+Laban is a research scientist and the head of the Invertebrate Zoology Department at the National Museums of Kenya.
 He has conducted research, inventories and detailed studies of Kenya’s invertebrate fauna across the country over many years, and has a passion for teaching and passing on his knowledge to future scientists.
 Njoroge has specialized in aquatic insects, including dragonflies and mosquitoes, but has a far-reaching knowledge of much wider taxa as well.

 His research interests include Medical and Forensic Entomology with a lot of interest in the taxonomy and ecology of mosquitoes, as well as development of new trapping systems for various disease vectors.
 He is also interested in conservation entomology, especially in the use of macro-invertebrates as indicators of an ecosystem’s health.